-- Cut the tomatoes into small pieces.
-Put them in a large pot and bring them to boil until the tomatoes are really cooked.
+Cut the tomatoes into small pieces.
+Put them in a large pot and bring them to a boil and then let them simmer for 10 minutes.

-- Place the blended tomatoes in a smaller size pot and cook them until all the water is evaporated, roughly 15-25 minutes, while stirring constantly.
+Place the blended tomatoes in a smaller size pot and cook on a low simmer until all the water is evaporated, roughly 15-25 minutes, while stirring constantly.